This post may contain affiliate links. For more information, read my disclosure policy.

 Yes, you need one.
 Did you know that ovens can vary put to 90° from the temperature setting?
 That is a HUGE difference – and a big deal when you’re baking.
 Without an oven thermometer you never really know if 350° is really 350° in your oven.
 Oven thermometers are cheap and easy to use – you just hang them in your oven.

-PLUS: make sure you place it in the right spot.
+Make sure you place it in the right spot.
 My sweet spot is mid-middle rack on the left or right.
 If you place it somewhere and the reading is wrong, move it around to double check it’s in the right spot.

 I’m guilty of this: popping food into an oven that’s only been on 15 minutes.
 For some ovens, that’s all it might take to preheat.
 But some take up to 30 minutes to get to the right temperature.
 You can’t rely on the oven beeps to tell you either – which is why it’s important to have an oven thermometer (see #1).
+Never pop cookies in the oven to bake when the oven isn’t preheated.

-3. Is your oven Gas, Electric, Convection?
+Is it Gas, Electric, or Convection?

 Gas and electric ovens heat differently.
 Gas ovens usually heat from the bottom with the broiler at the top, while electric ovens heat from the bottom and have a heating element at the top that turns off and on.
 Both gas and electric ovens often come with convection, which uses a fan to circulate the heat, baking things faster.